MicrosoftDocs/OData-docs/Odata-docs/webapi/custom-routing-convention.md

 # Custom routing convention
 **Applies To**:[!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-v7.md)][!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-v6.md)]

-It's easy to custom your own routing convention to override the default Web API OData routing convention.
-Let's see how to target it.
+It is easy to create custom routing conventions to override the default Web API OData routing convention.

 ### Property access routing convention

 From built-in routing convention section, we know that users should add many actions for every property access.

-For example, if the client issues the following property access request Uris:
+For example, if the client issues the following property access request URIs:

 ```C#
 ~/odata/Customers(1)/Orders